Interstate Moving Costs 2025: How Much Does It Cost and How to Lower?

 What should be considered before hiring a moving interstate company?

-When moving your items such a long distance, you want to make sure everything is protected.
-By law, insurance companies are required to offer two types of insurance: released value protection and full value protection.
-Released value covers up to 60 cents per pound for your items and full value covers the market value of your items if anything is destroyed.
-You should consider the insurance coverage offered by a company and if it meets your needs.
-If it doesn’t, you can try to find better coverage with a different company, or seek out third party insurance coverage.
+When moving your items such a long distance, especially across state lines, make sure your belongings are protected.
+By law, interstate moving companies are required to offer two types of valuation coverage: Released Value Protection and Full Value Protection.
+Released Value Protection typically covers up to 60 cents per pound per article, while Full Value Protection covers the market value of your items if anything is destroyed or lost.
+You should carefully consider the coverage offered by a company and determine if it meets your needs.

 Subcontractors

-For big moves, some moving companies will seek out subcontractors to handle portions of the move.
-Before finalizing your plan with a moving company, make sure to ask about subcontractors so that you can research them to make sure they follow the same standards as the moving company.
-At Stewart, we only use subcontractors that meet the high expectations we value, so this will not be a concern.
+For large or complex interstate moves, some moving companies may hire subcontractors to handle portions of the relocation.
+Before finalizing your plan with an interstate moving service, make sure to ask about their policy regarding subcontractors.
+It’s important to research any third-party companies they intend to use to ensure they adhere to the same high standards as your primary moving company.
+At Stewart Moving & Storage, we only use subcontractors that meet our stringent expectations and values, so this will not be a concern for your interstate move.

 Moving scams